i-sopha/reading-notes/README.md

 # Introduction

 My name is Isabel Sopha.
+I'm from California.
 I like legos and snowboarding.

 I will be diving into the growth mindset and what it means to me below.